PedroHLC/graphql-semver-bump/README.md

 ### What?

-Deno script that diff two git-references of a GraphQL-schema-file and suggests bumps to a JSON-stored semver version.
+Deno script that diff two git-references of a GraphQL-schema-file and suggests bumps to a JSON-stored [semver](https://semver.org).

 ### How to run?